ridulfo/Formation_Finder/README.md

 2) Pick randomly between the parents genes.
 (The one I like the best)
 3) Cross over the genes at a random place in the genom.
 (What nature does)
 ##### Mutation
-After the new set of genes is generated.
+After the new set of genes are generated.
 Every genes is given a random chance to mutate into a random gene.

 #### Trading
 The population-object takes care of the trading of the population.
 To make this more effective threads are used.
 The stockdata is given to all the formations in a static array of stock-objects.
 If little trainingdata is used, creating a lot of threads creates a lot of overhead.
-But, creating to few threads leaves room for speedup.
+Although, creating to few threads leaves room for speedup.
 I would like to make the population-object sense how many threads it should use depending on how long it takes to complete trading for each formation.
 A little like windowsizing in TCP.

 ## Datamanager
-This object is takes care of the retrieving of data.
+As the name suggests, this object takes care of the of the data.
 It is able to check if the data is already stored on the computer and see if it is up to date.
-If not, it uses yahoofinance to retrieve the data.
+If not, it uses the yahoofinance API to retrieve the data.
 It then stores the new and up to date data on the computer.
-This is to limit the GETing to yahoo.
+This is to limit the GETing.
+This object manages two data libraries, one for training and one for validating.